Mystifine/MealGen/NOTES.md

 Welcome to the notes section.
 This section is to guide you through the directory and understanding of what a project typically contains.
 These are in no particular order.

 # decorators
 Python decorators are basically functions in functions.
-This is thanks to the behaviour of being able to pass functions as parameters into other functios.
-I will only be using it as needed.
+This is thanks to the behaviour of being able to pass functions as parameters into other functions.

 # .gitkeep
 .gitkeep is a common file used to temporarily hold folders that you wish to have when committing changes to the repository on GitHub.
 An example of this would be say I am working on the backend (server) part of the project and the client folder is empty.
-If I still wish to have this folder show on the GitHub repository, the .gitkeep file will be kept.
+If I still wish to have this folder show on the GitHub repository, the .gitkeep file save the folder.

 # .md
 .md files are are markdown files.
-This file itself is a markdown file.
+This file you are looking at is a markdown file.
 Markdown files hold raw text and is popular for writing documentation or creating formatted content such as this.

 # requirements.txt
 requirements.txt is a common file that comes with many python projects.
 This file allows for anyone to install dependencies such as frameworks and libraries with the exact versions to run the project.
-If we were using a different backend such as node.js dependencies would be directly installed into the project folder.
-Python on the other hand acts a little differently installing these frameworks and libraries globally onto your pc/laptop env.
+If we were using a different backend such as node.js, dependencies would be directly installed into the project folder.
+Python on the other hand behaves differently installing these frameworks and libraries globally onto your pc/laptop env.

 # run.py vs __init__.py vs main.py
 Different languages typically come with different setups and structures to run their application.
 For java we would typically use a main.java file.
 However, for python the "norm" is to use "\_\_init\_\_.py".
 Before python 3.3, an \_\_init\_\_.py file was necessary for the directory to be classified as a "package".
 This allows for imports from the entire package at ease for run.py and other modules that lie outside of the package.
 Be careful when importing modules from within the same package.
 It is recommended to use the local importation notation example: